javalin/website/pages/docs/docs-future.md

 ### Micrometer Plugin

-You can enable the Micrometer plugin by registering it on the `config`:
+You can enable the Micrometer plugin by registering it on the config:

 ```java
 Javalin.create(config ->